viewtool/I2C_Adapter/VB.NET_USB_DAC_Test/USB_DAC_Test/README.md

 # DAC_Test
-An VB.NET project to test DAC.
+A VB.NET project to test DAC.